usgs/wdfn-blog/content/operationalpull.md

 contest.
 Even though University pursuits led her to the earth sciences, she sees river forecasting as her way to continue honing her writing craft.
 She explains, "USGS water data is an important part of my writing."
-The RFO computer system, connected to USGS APIs, provides Francis with the latest basic river data from USGS monitoring locations, such as stream flow and gage height.
+The RFO computer system, connected to [USGS APIs](https://waterservices.usgs.gov/), provides Francis with the latest basic river data from USGS monitoring locations, such as stream flow (discharge) and gage height.
 Frances takes the RFO data a step further by also looking at the history of manual field measurements and river data, the station metadata, and any images or videos the USGS provides in her river level forecasting.
 She says, "These help me imagine floods better, and they help me think of citizens who live near the river and are so connected to it."
-The richness of the data Francis obtains from USGS allows her to convey her information in an obtainable and relatable way to her region, including the public and other public agencies.
-Francis says she\'d love for all this USGS data to appear in her custom Geographic Information System instead of having to click through USGS websites all the time, and she is glad that APIs are making that more and more possible for someone like herself who is not a software programmer.
+The richness of the data Francis obtains from USGS allows her to convey her information in an obtainable and relatable way to her region, including members of the public and other public agencies.
+Francis says she'd love for all this USGS data to appear in her custom Geographic Information System instead of having to click through USGS websites all the time, and she is glad that APIs are making that more and more possible for someone like herself who is not a software programmer.
+Francis is excited for the upcoming [API webinar series](https://www.eventbrite.co.uk/e/api-series-easily-integrate-real-time-water-data-sensorthings-tickets-231028541587) that USGS is hosting - she looks forward to seeing how our modernized APIs can help her workflow even more.

-## User Persona: Ted, the Flood Control Officer
+## Ted, the Flood Control Officer

 Ted (he/him) oversees a Flood Control District for Harris County, Texas, one of the most densely populated and low-lying counties in the United States.
 His District is responsible for getting the word out quickly when dangerous flooding situations are about to happen.
-He grew up in Harris County and is something of a local news celebrity there and appears on local news stations during major storm events.
+He grew up in Harris County and is something of a local news celebrity there, appearing on local news stations during major storm events.
 From his 52 years in Harris County, he knows from experience that land-use change, land subsidence, and climate change are making floods more frequent and severe.
-Ted recently reflected on how much [NWISweb](https://waterdata.usgs.gov/nwis) has helped his District
+Ted recently reflected on how much
+[NWIS Web](https://waterdata.usgs.gov/nwis) has helped his District
 succeed: "When I started here in 1997, we had maybe a dozen river monitors that literally broadcast an alarm sound in Morse Code on a shortwave radio system when the sensor was submerged under water.
 The